 In some parts of Ireland, when a corpse was leaving a house, all the chairs and stools were turned upside down.
 If this was not done, it was believed that another funeral would shortly leave the same house.

 It was the custom when the corpse was leaving the townland or the neighborhood where he or she lived, the coffin was laid down for a moment, so that the deceased was given a chance to say "goodbye" to his home and townland.

 It was also important for a widow or widower to remember which door was used to remove a body.
 If he or she was to remarry, a new spouse was not to enter the home by the same door.

 The Irish Goodbye - An Irish American Phenomenon

 Now recently I learned of an American term called 'an Irish goodbye' which is associated with short farewells.
 In fact, an Irish goodbye in America, is also called ghosting, and refers to leaving a social gathering without saying your farewells.

-I never heard of this expression in Ireland.
-And to tell you the truth, I was quite surprised to learn that my fellow countrymen in America are renowned for not saying a proper goodbye when leaving a host’s home.
+I never heard of the expression referring to an Irish exit in Ireland.
+And to tell you the truth, I was quite surprised to learn that my fellow countrymen in America are renowned for not saying a proper goodbye when leaving a host's home.

 This got me wondering how all the goodbye rituals of my homeland did not travel across the Atlantic to America.